0xflux/Wyrm/Milestones.md

 7) [ ] Save chat from browser store to disk on ka & tab close?
 Or command to restore history to console.
 8) [ ] Max upload size set on C2 from profile
 9) [ ] Test different LTO for build time and binary size
+10) [ ] Serialise the agent message thing move from \t, it is reasonable for \t to exist and break this..

 ### 0.6